 As you’ll see, fattier cuts tend to be preferred, partly because these are often the most tender steak cuts as well.
 The fat content makes these steaks more forgiving and reduces the risk that you’ll overcook them.
 Fatty cuts also tend to taste amazing.
 You know what I mean, right?

 That said, there are plenty of options.
 Most steaks that you buy in a butcher’s shop or order online can be cooked on the grill if you’re careful about your techniques and cooking time.
+This is true whether you’re cooking outside or using an indoor smokeless grill instead.
 Today, let’s take a close look at the best options for your grill – the steaks that you simply can’t go wrong with.